codyprime/skeeter/README.md

 For the tplink hs220, right now two subscription and publish topics are
 supported: relay state, and brightness level.
-The must be specified in the json file in that order.
+The must be specified in the yaml file in that order.

 For the above example, the first skeeter will listen to the following topics: